MHaringa/insurancerating/docs/articles/model-validation.md

 - distributional diagnostics
 - portfolio-level behaviour

-`insurancerating` provides tools for each of these steps.
+`insurancerating` provides tools for several of these validation tasks.

 The purpose of validation is not only to assess statistical fit, but also to determine whether a model is suitable for use in a pricing